hapax/hapax.github.io/assets/simple-physics.md

 A careful count gives $4.6$ Mbp, but we are within an order of magnitude!

-*Collision cylinders.* Let's now turn back to the physics of particles, where random walks are due to collisions.
+*Collision cylinders.* Let's now turn back to random walks of colliding particles.
 There is a nice way to approximate the step length $\ell$ of the walk in terms of the size and density of colliding particles.
 Suppose our particles are spherical, with radius $r$.